Home » Can We Teach All Children to Read and Spell?

 ”Imagine the state of our education system if children actually had to wait until they were 7 to start their marathon journey into the mastery of the incredibly deep orthography of the English language.
 It’s not hyperbole to say it would be an absolute catastrophe!!”

-The Early Years lobbyists consistently fail to mention the evidence from Denmark, possibly because it doesn’t suit their agenda. ”Danish shares with English the features of a deep orthography and a complex syllable structure.
+The Early Years lobbyists consistently fail to mention the evidence from Denmark, probably because it doesn’t suit their agenda. ”Danish shares with English the features of a deep orthography and a complex syllable structure.
 In Denmark, children do not enter primary school until they are 7 years old.
 Despite this 2-year age advantage, they experience difficulties in acquiring the logographic [sic] and alphabetic foundation processes which are comparable to those observed in English, although less extreme.”
-(Seymour, Aro & Erskine)
+(Seymour, Aro & Erskine.
+2003)

 https://www.researchgate.net/publication/10710502_Foundation_literacy_acquisition_in_European_orthographies_Electronic_version